UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Simons.md

 who was just finishing his Ph.D. in Science, Technology, and Society at Stanford; he’s now with the AFL-CIO.
 We had an interesting time, he and
-I. For example, in ‘76, if you look at computer science in the United States, it was about fifty-fifty NSF/DOD; by ‘88 it was two-to-one DOD/NSF.
+I. For example, in ‘76, if you look at computer science in the United States, it was about fifty-fifty NSFDOD; by ‘88 it was two-to-one DODNSF.
 Furthermore, a lot of DOD funding was becoming more applied.
 It was definitely having an impact.
 Joel was actually doing the work.
 He was interviewing people and getting information and getting statistics;
 at one point we had more information than anybody else did on this